towsifkafi/paperwall/README.md

 ## Installation

-You can downlaod binaries for your operating system from the [releases](https://github.com/towsifkafi/paperwall/releases/) section
+You can download binaries for your operating system from the [releases](https://github.com/towsifkafi/paperwall/releases/) section

 Or, if you have rust and cargo installed on your system:
 ```sh